johnsblatter/ms-nos/README.md

 ms-nos
 ======

 A [simple network operating system](http://msnos.io) for Microservices (java implementation).
-This is a work in progress, the first public stable release will be available on Apr 15, 2015, however you are welcome to start experimenting right now, everything works (well, almost!): any queries, please open [an issue](https://github.com/workshare/ms-nos/issues)
+This is a work in progress, even if the first public stable release is available, however you are welcome to start using it right now, everything works.
+Any queries, please open [an issue](https://github.com/workshare/ms-nos/issues)

 [![Built with Maven](http://maven.apache.org/images/logos/maven-feather.png)](http://maven.apache.org/)  [![Build Status](https://travis-ci.org/workshare/ms-nos.svg?branch=master)](https://travis-ci.org/workshare/ms-nos)
 <!--